MrRuthCS/Pong500/README.md

 We are applying for a Guinness World Record!
 After the record determination is complete, I will post the python code.

-Here is a YouTube video showing the game in action: [Video Title](https://www.youtube.com/watch?v=PxMoWTW0YuE)
+Here is a [Youtube video](https://www.youtube.com/watch?v=PxMoWTW0YuE) showing the game in action.